Is There A Link Between Stalking And Sexual Assault?

 - Vandalize the victim’s property inflict damage to property by vandalizing the car,

-Maintain Privacy never give out personal information to anyone where the information can be overheard and set Facebook, MySpace and other networking web site to private.
-Remove all phone numbers, addresses etc. from as many items as possible.
+- Maintain Privacy never give out personal information to anyone where the information can be overheard and set Facebook, MySpace, and other networking websites to private.
+Remove all phone numbers, addresses, etc., from as many items as possible.

-Develop a Safety Plan for yourself and family members in case of emergency.
+- Develop a Safety Plan for yourself and your family members in case of emergency.
 Decide on a safe place to meet and someone to call if problems do arise.

 Stalking and Sexual Assault